kinoute/Hack-Z370-HD3P-i5-8400/README.md

 # Hackintosh

-A Hackintosh running macOS Monterey 12.6.6 with a i5-8400 and a Gigabyte Z370-HD3P.
+A Hackintosh running macOS Ventura 13.4 with a i5-8400 and a Gigabyte Z370-HD3P.

 ![System spec](Pictures/system.png)

 ## Status

+### May 28th, 2023: Monterey to Ventura (OpenCore 0.9.2)

+I was able to upgrade from Monterey to macOS Ventura 13.4 and OpenCore 0.9.2 at the same time.

+You can download the final EFI Folder for Monterey 12.6.6 with OpenCore 0.9.2 [here](https://github.com/kinoute/Hack-Z370-HD3P-i5-8400/releases/tag/v5.0) or browse the repo for this old version [here](https://github.com/kinoute/Hack-Z370-HD3P-i5-8400/tree/opencore-monterey-12-6-6).

 ### Feb 3rd, 2022: Big Sur to Monterey (OpenCore 0.7.7)